Scott Bennie: Early life

+Career

-Bennie was one of the four designers on J.R.R.
-Tolkien's The Lord of the Rings, Vol. I, along with Jennell Jaquays, Troy Miles and Bruce Schlickbernd, and the reviewer from Electronic Games stated that "The design quartet ... has produced a game capable of testing veteran players, but the difficulty is in the situations."
+Bennie was hired in the electronic game industry at Interplay Productions in 1990.
+He was one of the four designers on J.R.R.
+Tolkien's The Lord of the Rings, Vol. I, along with Jennell Jaquays, Troy Miles, and Bruce Schlickbernd.
+A review from Electronic Games stated that "The design quartet ... has produced a game capable of testing veteran players, but the difficulty is in the situations."

 Bennie designed Castles (1991), which he produced in conjunction with developers from Quicksilver Software, and explained that they included a philosophy behind the role-playing elements in the game, and that Interplay had plans for future projects based on Castles.
 Bennie was one of the four writers on Star Trek: Judgment Rites (1993), along with Elizabeth Danforth, Mark O'Green, and Mike Stackpole, and a reviewer quipped that "I don't even want to guess how many episodes of the series the four writers ... must have watched and rewatched to get in the mood, but clearly they've been living and breathing the stuff, and the timbre and nuances are just right."

 Bennie was one of the writers on Fallout (1997), with Chris Taylor and Mark O'Green, with the reviewer from Edge saying that "Fallout was a landmark title in many ways, but it stands out particularly as the only post-apocalyptic game with much sense of believability about its setting or characters.
 Should the world go to waste, this is probably what it would be like; embittered, desperate, suspicious survivors inhabit close-knit shanty towns or the remains of once-great cities, and power depends on who is able to forage for the most weapons.
 The whole game was narrated in a small text-box to the left of the screen, adding extra verbal colour to the game's desolate wasteland."

 Bennie worked on Starfleet Command (1999), notably on a story arc in campaign mode that included missions which advance the storyline of the game.

-Interplay grew from 20 employees to over 400 during Scott's tenure.
-He developed CMT and diabetes while working there.
 A downturn in the industry and management changes led to his departure from Interplay.

-Scott returned to Canada to resume his freelance writing career.
-He wrote award nominees Testament and Villainy Amok while caring for his ailing mother.
+He returned to Abbotsford.

 Bennie wrote the d20 System campaign setting book Testament: Roleplaying in the Biblical Era (2003).
 A reviewer in 2007 stated that "Mr. Bennie clearly attempts to remain as neutral as possible when depicting the various cultures included in Testament.
 The product does not attempt to portray any culture as the "Good Guys" or the "Bad Guys."
 I do not claim to be an Old Testament scholar, though I have read it in its entirety.
 I found the cultural representations to be reasonably presented based on my passing knowledge of the OT."

-Spiritual life
+Personal life

-A devout Christian, Scott led a home Bible study and assisted at his church's cold weather shelter program.